altayeb1980/HotelDeals/README.md

 C:\>expedia>HotelDeals>
 Type dir you should see list of files and folders listed with target folder as well
 Type cd target
-C:\>expedia>HotelDeals>target
+C:\>expedia>HotelDeals>cd target
 Type dir
-The jar name should be listed "hotel-deals-1.0.0"
+The jar name should be listed inside target folder with name "hotel-deals-1.0.0"
 Type java -jar hotel-deals-1.0.0
 Tomcat should start running with 9090 port.
 To check if the application run correctly please type: curl http://localhost:9090/actuator/health or by browser just put the url, you should receive message {"status":"UP"}, means the application is up.